Cars · Resale guide

 Essential Checks

-3. Check odometer reading — Compare the dashboard reading with service records.
-Look for inconsistencies; low kms with heavily worn pedals or steering wheel suggest tampering.
+- Check odometer reading — Compare the dashboard odometer with service records.
+If low kms but the pedals or steering wheel are heavily worn, suspect tampering.

-4. Cold start test — Arrange to see the car when it hasn’t been driven for several hours.
-Listen for any difficulty starting, excessive smoke, or unusual engine noises.
+- Cold start test — Arrange to see the car when it hasn’t been run for several hours.
+Listen for any difficulty starting, unusual noises, or excessive smoke from the exhaust, which can indicate engine issues.

-5. Inspect all four tyres — Check for uneven wear patterns, which can indicate alignment issues or past accident damage.
-Also, look for cracks or bulges.
+- Inspect all four tyres — Look for uneven wear patterns, which suggest alignment issues or accident damage.
+Also, check the tyre date codes to ensure they aren’t too old or mismatched.

-6. Open the bonnet — Check for any oil leaks around the engine, the coolant level, the battery’s age (date sticker), and the condition of belts and hoses.
+- Open the bonnet — Look for oil leaks around the engine, check the coolant level, assess the battery’s age (usually a sticker on top), and inspect the condition of belts for cracks or fraying.

 Insider Checks

-THE DOOR HINGE SAG TEST Open each door fully and gently lift the outer edge upward.
-There should be almost no vertical play in the hinges.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If, for instance, the passenger door sags more than the driver’s door, it’s a strong indicator that the passenger door was likely replaced or repaired.
-Ignoring this could lead to future door alignment issues and repair costs of ₹5,000-10,000 per door.
+THE DOOR HINGE SAG TEST (₹3,000-₹8,000 cost if missed).
+Open each door one by one and gently lift the outer edge of the door upwards.
+There should be almost no play or vertical movement.
+If a door sags or has significant play, it indicates heavy use (thousands of open/close cycles) or that the door was removed and re-fitted, possibly after an accident.
+If the passenger door sags more than the driver’s door, it could mean that door was replaced or heavily used.

 Common Scams to Watch For (India 2026)

-Pending Loan / Hypothecation The seller might have an outstanding loan on the car, meaning the bank has a lien (hypothecation) on the RC.
-If you buy it, you could be liable for the loan.
+Pending Loan / Hypothecation: The seller might still have an outstanding loan on the car, meaning the bank has a lien (hypothecation) on the RC.
+If you buy such a car without the loan being cleared, you will face legal issues.
+Always verify the RC book clearly states “No Hypothecation” and insist on an NOC (No Objection Certificate) from the bank if it was recently cleared.

 Seller’s Guide — How to Maximize Your Toyota Glanza Resale

-Check and Top Up All Fluids Make sure engine oil, coolant, brake fluid, and washer fluid levels are correct.
-This shows basic care and prevents buyers from thinking there might be leaks or neglect.
+- Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at appropriate levels.
+It shows care and attention to detail.

 Final Verdict — Should You Buy or Sell in 2026?